 How Much Does it Cost to Study Abroad in Norway?

-Let's call a spade a spade: studying abroad in Norway comes with a cost (though not necessarily when it comes to tuition).
-There are certainly ways that you can be economical as a student, but it still doesn't totally negate the fact that Norway is one of the most expensive countries in the world.
+Studying abroad in Norway comes with a significant financial cost (though not necessarily when it comes to tuition).
+There are certainly ways to be economical as a student, but these won't negate the fact that Norway is one of the most expensive countries in the world.

-That being said, if you're mindful of spending when eating out and at bars and pubs, it isn't altogether too bad -- just be prepared to be a little more money conscious!
-It's also worth noting that if you're attending a public institution in certain circumstances, your tuition could be significantly lower than elsewhere, or even free.
+That being said, if you're mindful of spending when eating out and at bars and pubs, it becomes more affordable -- but be prepared to be a little more money-conscious!
+It's also worth noting that if you're attending a public institution in certain circumstances, your tuition could be significantly lower than elsewhere (or even free).

 Let's dive into that further.